stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 yarn add --dev @stryker-mutator/mocha-runner@next
 ```

 If you're new to mutation testing, it's a way to measure your tests' effectiveness.
-Please take a look at our RoboBar 🤖🍷 example and see how even 100% code coverage doesn't tell the whole story.
+Please take a look at our RoboCoasters 🤖🎢 example and see how even 100% code coverage doesn't tell the whole story.
 Mutation testing is the only way to know if your tests are any good.

 Now, let's dive into the changes! 🏊‍♂️